-Small businesses often run on tight margins, and you’ll need to pay self-employment, federal and state taxes on any profit you make.
+Small businesses often run on tight margins.
+You’ll need to pay self-employment, plus federal and state taxes on any profit you make.
 If you own a limited liability company (LLC), there are several excellent ways that you can reduce your taxes.
-Of course, managing your expenses will help you keep costs down, and combining good financial management with these tax savings tips means you can keep more of the money you earn.
+Of course, managing your expenses will help you keep costs down, and combining good financial management with these tax-savings tips means you can keep more of the money you earn.

 1. Take Advantage of All Your Tax-Deductible Expenses

 Home office expense: If you work from home, you can deduct a portion of your household expenses according to the amount of space you use to run your business.
-For example, if you use 15 percent of your home exclusively for business work, you can deduct 15 percent of what you spend on electricity, gas and other utility bills.
+For example, if you use 15% of your home exclusively for business work, you can deduct 15% of what you spend on electricity, gas, and other utility bills.

 Repairs and maintenance: If you need to make repairs to your home, it is sometimes possible to expense the same percentage as what you use for your business office.

 You will need to meet certain criteria to expense certain areas, so check with your accountant on what’s deductible.

 2. Get the Right Accounting Software in Place

 Accounting software will make a huge difference in how you manage your money.
 It won’t just save you time, it will help you run your business more effectively and plan for the taxes that will be due.
 There are plenty of good accounting solutions out there including FreshBooks, QuickBooks, Wave, Xero and more.
 Be sure to get accounting software as you start your business.

 3. Keep on Top of Your Bank Accounts and Bookkeeping